-Mitsuike Park has been named one of the “100 Best Cherry Blossom Spots” in Japan.
+Mitsuike Park in Yokohama has been named one of the “100 Best Cherry Blossom Spots” in Japan.
 It is home to three ponds and over a thousand cherry trees.
 This park offers free admission.
-Using your Japan Rail Pass (JRP), you can take City Bus Number 104 from either Shin-Yokohama Station or Tsurumi Station.
+Using your Japan Rail Pass (JR Pass), you can take City Bus Number 104 from either Shin-Yokohama Station or Tsurumi Station.

 A favorite spot for photographers throughout the year, Chureito Pagoda offers magnificent views of the famous Mount Fuji.
 During the month of April, the pagoda rises above the “clouds” of cherry blossoms spread between it and the mountain.
 Early morning offers the best lighting conditions for serious travel photographers.
 Chureito Pagoda offers free admission and is an approximately twenty-minute walk from Shimo-Yoshida Station.